This rich and decadent Caramel Peppermint dessert is my adaptation of the classic quick and easy South African dessert, the Peppermint Crisp Tart.

 - In the days before ready made Caramel Treat or Dulce de leche was commercially available, we boiled cans of condensed milk for about 3 to 3.5 hours to get it to a rich and unctuous blend of caramelized full cream milk and sugar, that could be used in desserts or cakes as fillings or toppings.

-- For my version of Caramel peppermint dessert, I have always added a few drops of lemon juice to the caramel to slightly reduce the sweetness cream and to the banana slices to prevent browning.
+- For my version of Caramel peppermint dessert, I have always added a few squeezes of lemon juice to the caramel to slightly reduce the sweetness cream and to the banana slices to prevent browning.

 - Originally this dessert was made with Orly whip, a South African non-dairy alternative to whipping cream that tripled in volume once beaten.
 I never much cared for non-dairy alternatives and have always used double thick or whipping cream in my version of this Caramel Peppermint dessert.